CementGB-4-0/CementGB.github.io/pages/docs/guides/getting-started.md

 ## Hello World mod

-A simple MelonLoader mod with zero extra requirements.
+A simple MelonLoader mod created using a template.
 Simply prints a message to the console.

 ### Prerequisites